ian/learnnextjs.com/src/pages/basic-concepts/pages.md

 ## How to use

-Pages are React Components which
+Pages are React Components which correspond to URL requests.

 ```ts
 function HomePage(props) {